PelagicCreatures/sargasso/README.md

 		// do something with the change
 	}
 }
 ```
-`observableStart` called with just an id will find or create an observableObject with the id

 ### Observables, Templates and Rendering
 Complete example of an element that renders on data update using an ObservableObject and li-html templates.